wesker-albert/cibo/STYLEGUIDE.md

 make generate_changelog
 ```

-Always, always, **always** make sure to do this as the last step before submitting a
+Always, always, **always** make sure to do this as the last step before requesting a
-PR.
-Any PR where the CHANGELOG isn't updated should have that change requested by
+PR review.
+Any PR where the CHANGELOG isn't updated should have that change requested
-reviewers.
+by reviewers.

+**!
+Note:** For best results, run the command and commit the change after opening a draft
+PR, or after marking your PR ready for review.
+This seems to produce the most accurate
+results in the log.

+## Pull-Request Naming

+PR naming is kind of important, for reasons I'll later point out.

+- First letter should be capitalized.
+- No period at the end necessary.
+- Should be no langer than a brief sentence.

+Names should begin with one of the following *present-tense* verbs:
+- Add, Create
+- Change, Refactor, Update, Move
+- Deprecate
+- Remove, Delete
+- Fix
+- Secure

+One reason for the above, is the CHANGELOG generator looks for these terms, and then
+will categorize the merge commits accordingly.
+The second reason is that it makes
+git log searching much easier and more reliable.

+Naming of individual branch commits don't adhere to any specific requirements, just
+don't go too wild.

 ## Makefile